-When an employee files an appeal from adverse action with the Commonwealth of the Northern Mariana Islands Civil Service Commission, the Personnel Office must establish and maintain an appeal file containing copies of all available pertinent documents; in addition, that Office must immediately forward originals of all pertinent documents to the Civil Service Commission.
+When an employee files an appeal from adverse action with the Civil Service Commission, the Personnel Office must establish and maintain an appeal file containing copies of all available pertinent documents; in addition, that Office must immediately forward originals of all pertinent documents to the Civil Service Commission.
 The employee appeal file is independent, separate and distinct from the Official Personnel Folder (OPF).
-The employee appeal file, both with the Personnel Office and the Commonwealth of the Northern Mariana Islands Civil Service Commission, must contain all documents pertinent to the appeal, such as:
+The employee appeal file, both with the Personnel Office and the Civil Service Commission, must contain all documents pertinent to the appeal, such as:

-- A. A copy of the delegation of authority of the management official taking the action; - B. A copy of the letter of proposed adverse action; - C. The material relied on by the management official to support the reason(s) listed in the letter of proposed adverse action; - D. The employee's written answer, if any; - E. A transcript or summary of the employee's presentation of oral evidence and copies of documents presented;

-- F. A copy of the letter of Carision. - G. The employee's written notice of appeal; - H. Any pertinent evidence developed after issuance of the letter of proposed adverse action; - 1.
-The lists of witnesses submitted by both parties; - J. The reason(s) for not granting a hearing when one is requested but not granted; - K. The reason(s) for not producing witnesses at the hearing; - L. The transcript of the Civil Service Commission hearing when a hearing is held; - M. The recommendation of the Commonwealth of the Northern Mariana Islands Civil Service Commission's hearing officer, if any; and - N. A copy of the notice of decision of the Commonwealth of the Northern Mariana Islands Civil Service Commission.
+- A. A copy of the delegation of authority of the management official taking the action; - B. A copy of the letter of proposed adverse action; - C. The material relied on by the management official to support the reason(s) listed in the letter of proposed adverse action; - D. The employee's written answer, if any; - E. A transcript or summary of the employee's presentation of oral evidence and copies of documents presented; - F. A copy of the letter of decision; - G. The employee's written notice of appeal; - H. Any pertinent evidence developed after issuance of the letter of proposed adverse action; - I. The lists of witnesses submitted by both parties; - J. The reason(s) for not granting a hearing when one is requested but not granted; - K. The reason(s) for not producing witnesses at the hearing; - L. The transcript of the Civil Service Commission hearing when a hearing is held; - M. The recommendation of the Civil Service Commission's hearing officer, if any; and - N. A copy of the notice of decision of the Civil Service Commission.